christiebeamer/Candidate-Research-Team---EIE/README.md

 Currently focusing on candidates in the July 14th Election.

-This document lists candidates running for office in Fort Worth, TX.
+This document lists candidates who are on the election ballot in Fort Worth, TX.
 In conjunction with a breakdown of the candidates values, voting history, and commitment to creating change in our city, we will document quotes & interviews with said candidates.

 Rules:
   1. Submissions citing political party affiliation will not be accepted.